bloomingchad/pnimrp1/readme.rst

 ======
-PNimRP
+pnimrp
 ======

 this is a simple, portable terminal-based radio/music station player.

-this project was meant to be a rewrite of pmrp, a learning exercise, but its pretty serious now.
+this project was meant to be a rewrite of pmrp, as a learning exercise, but its pretty serious now.

 | see doc/user.rst for a basic level user usage documentation.